acoustic-content-samples/sample-wch-node-wrapper/README.md

 ### Content Types

 Creating content types through the API is rather complex.
 So at the moment the connector samples about this area are very simple.
-All samples require a valid type definition which where created through the authoring UI and altered afterwards manually.
+All samples require a valid type definition which was created through the authoring UI and altered afterwards manually.

 > `getContentTypeDefinitions(options)`